 We believe in giving you the utmost value when you trust us with your business.
 So, our Skydiving.com Houston gift certificates are good for an entire 2 years from the day they are purchased.
 We even allow gift certificates to be transferred to another person in case your recipient isn’t able to use the certificate themselves.
-And, because our gift certificates are recognized at more than 80 skydiving centers besides our Houston, Texas, location, your gift recipient can choose a location that’s most convenient for them.
+And, because our gift certificates are recognized at more than 80 partnered skydiving centers besides the location near Houston, your gift recipient can choose a location that’s most convenient for them.

 Giving a skydiving gift certificate isn’t the one-time gift it first appears to be.
 Instead, you’re actually giving someone a lifetime gift.
 First, your gift certificate causes shocked amazement and joy when the recipient opens it.
 Then the skydiving adventure will be eagerly anticipated for weeks or even months leading up to the time of the scheduled jump.
 After the jump, your recipient has unsurpassed memories that will last for a lifetime—even more so if you included a professional video package with your gift certificate.